ccmrwithmsthrash

 Trade schools can be public or private, with many operating as for-profit businesses.
 Therefore, as you research potential post-secondary schools, ensure the institution is accredited before applying.

 Vocational programs usually last between eight weeks and two years, depending on whether you want to earn a certificate, diploma, or associate degree.
-Upon graduation, students may then take licensing exams, become apprentices, or seek immediate employment.
+Students may take licensing exams, become apprentices, or seek immediate employment upon graduation.

 Scroll to Top